MAHcodes/unclean-frontend-sample/README.md

 5. Ensure that you have [CleanApiSample](https://github.com/SmartSoft-ME/CleanApiSample) running.

+6. You might need to edit the configurations in `src/configjjs/app.ts`

-6. Start the development server
+7. Start the development server

 ```
 npm run dev
 ```

-7. Open your web browser and visit [http://localhost:5173](http://localhost:5173/)
+8. Open your web browser and visit [http://localhost:5173](http://localhost:5173/)